databrary/presentations/jlsc-15/jlsc.md

 - Community outreach/training, hands-on support.
 - Meeting researchers more than half-way.
 - Bringing expertise from library/information science to the research enterprise at an early stage.
+- Approach is working
+    - 70+ users in first year, 35 contributors, X files

 ### Curation